 All Bison trenchless repairs include the pre-installation Picote camera inspection, pipe cleaning and preparation, liner installation, curing, and post-installation ASTM F1743 camera verification.
 GreenSky financing (Ref: 81085618) is available for same-day approval on jobs over $1,000 — making the $6,000–$15,000 full lining range accessible without waiting on budget timing.

-A structurally compromised pipe that is currently repairable by lining will eventually reach a state requiring pipe bursting or excavation — at significantly higher cost and worse timing.
+A pipe currently repairable by lining will eventually reach a state requiring pipe bursting or excavation — at significantly higher cost.
 A pipe with cracks and root intrusion today may be a collapsed pipe next spring after another Michigan freeze-thaw cycle.
-Catching the problem at the lining stage versus the collapse stage is typically a $5,000–$15,000 difference.
-The Picote camera inspection that defines the current condition costs $150–$400.
+Catching the problem at the lining stage versus collapse is typically a $5,000–$15,000 difference.
+The camera inspection that defines the current condition costs $150–$400.